aneveux/theme-harleen/README.md

 Huge thanks as well to [erikachristine](http://www.colourlovers.com/lover/erikachristine) for her beautiful [color palette](http://www.colourlovers.com/palette/4537580/lisa_frank_rainbow~) which I used for that theme.

-Also a huge thanks to @sagebind for his really nice and helpful comments :thumbs_up:
+Also a huge thanks to @sagebind for his really nice and helpful comments :thumbsup:

 ## Features